-These consolidated financial statements were approved for issue by the Audit Committee on April 25, 2023, as delegated by the Board of Directors.
+These consolidated financial statements were approved for issue by the Board of Directors on August 3, 2023.

 Basis of measurement

 These consolidated financial statements have been prepared on a going concern and historical cost basis except for employee retirement benefits liabilities and cash, which are measured at fair value.